City of Annapolis releases body-worn camera footage showing police interaction with Renardo Green

 The video shows Green on the floor inside a residence screaming obscenities over and over again.

-A man without a shirt appears to be straddling Green in the kitchen in an attempt to subdue him as officers try to restrain him with handcuffs.
+A man without a shirt appears to be straddling Green in the kitchen in an attempt to subdue him as officers try to restrain him.

 There appears to be blood on the floor and on objects in the kitchen.